 Faraday’s Law Equation

 Suppose the coil has N turns.
 It is placed in a magnetic field such that dφ/dt represents the flux rate.
-The induced emf ε is given by,
+The formulas for induced emf ε are given by,

 SI Unit of EMF: Volts